Yuva2110/Text-Editor/README.md

  [CMake](https://cmake.org/) >= 3.1.0
  - C++ IDE I have used minGW.

+# issues and Challenges
+Being new for making QT project is a big Challenge for me at the begining, But Doing this application made me so excited for learning and improving

+I have faced the issue not getting the perfect action for a button on a text editors toolBar.

 # Why write this text editor?

 I recently started getting started with Qt, this is my first Qt project in C++.
 I hope to develop my skills through this project.